htelsiz/turbopot/README.md

 - 🎚️ High-quality audio generation option
 - 🖥️ Command-line interface for quick generation
 - 🌐 Web API for integration into other applications
+- 🎙️ Audio transcription from files or microphone input

 ## Prerequisites

-Before using TurboPot, you need to have FFmpeg installed on your system for playing the generated audio content.
+Before using TurboPot, you need to have the following installed on your system:

+1. FFmpeg: For playing and processing audio content.
+2. PortAudio: Required for microphone input functionality.

 ### Installing FFmpeg